 About the course

-Courses are structured so that each day will conclude with an informal concert, and the end of the course with a special concert featuring the music rehearsed during the week.
+Courses are structured so that each day will conclude with an informal concert, and the week with a special concert featuring some of the music rehearsed during the week.

-The course includes whole-group singing, musical games and exercises to improve sight reading and small group vocal coaching with a singing coach.
-Every care will be taken to provide age and experience-appropriate tuition.
+The course includes whole-group singing, musical games and exercises to improve sight reading and music appreciation and history.

-A typical day will consist of a morning warm-up session followed by full choir practice; a mid-morning break (fruit juice and biscuits provided) and smaller group sessions.
-After lunch, there will be further group sessions, focusing on music reading and theory before a final full choir practice, another short break (with fruit juice and biscuits provided) and a final sing-through before the concert.
+A typical day will consist of a morning warm-up session followed by full choir practice; a mid-morning break and smaller group sessions.
+After lunch, there will be further group sessions, focusing on music reading and theory before a final full choir practice and sing-through.

 About the venue